Art Deco Festival beginner’s guide: Five things to try in Napier this weekend

 There are plenty about.

-You can take a short ride aboard a coal-powered traction engine between 10am and noon, and again between 2pm and 4pm on Saturday and Sunday.
+You can take a short ride on a coal-powered traction engine between 10am and noon, and again between 2pm and 4pm on Saturday and Sunday.

 Rides leave from opposite the Napier Sound Shell.